dotzenith/wordle-cli/README.md

 $ wordle
 ```

-but if your addiction to wordle needs more, you can also play an older wordle by specifying the it's number
+but if your addiction to wordle needs more, you can also play an older wordle by specifying it's number

 ```sh
 $ wordle 240